by Justin Williams

 ”I’m sorry, my friend,” he said. ”It looks like I’m out of time.”

-I came alongside him as the mob approached.
-We watched them trod through the dirt and dormant grasses of late autumn.
+I stood with the Clockmaker as we watched them trod through the dirt and dormant grasses of late autumn.
 Fallen leaves of fiery reds and oranges and yellows crunched beneath the black soles of their boots.

 It was clear the Clockmaker had no intention of fighting.
 I looked at him, gaunt and pale from too many days alone in his study.
 I wanted him to fight, but he seemed even more resolved to accept his death.